learning-zone/react-basics/react-coding-practice.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Show an Alert Based on an Input
+## Q. Create a functional component to show an alert message based on user input?

 <details><summary><b>Answer</b></summary>